Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Computationally tractable instances

 By Theorem~\ref{alg:PI_cond_cov}, the output of Algorithm~\ref{alg:PI_cond_cov} is valid as long as the selection rule does not rely on the ordering of the calibration points.
 This includes many commonly-used selection rules: \begin{enumerate} \item[(1)] {\em Top-K selection.} The $K$ test units with the highest scores $S(X_i)$ are selected, where $\cS\colon \cX\to \RR$ is a pre-trained score function.
 For example, $S(X_i)$ may be the predicted binding affinity for a drug with chemical structure $X_i$ or the predicted health risk of a patient with features $X_i$, and the drug discovery process or clinical system admits a fixed number of new units. \item[(2)] {\em Selection based on joint quantiles.} A unit $j$ is selected if its score $S(X_{n+j})$ surpasses the $q$-th quantile of both the calibration {\em and} test scores $\{S(X_i)\}_{i=1}^{n+m}$.
-For instance, a scientist may be interested in satefy properties of drug candidates in $\cD_\test$ where those in $\cD_\calib$ have been tested, but they only focus on drugs with highest predicted activities $S(X_{i})$ within the entire library. \item[(3)] {\em Selection based on calibration quantiles.} A test unit $j$ is selected if its score $S(X_{n+j})$ surpasses the $q$-th quantile of calibration scores $\{S(X_i)\}_{i=1}^n$.
-This may happen when a doctor uses the predicted health risks of existing patients to determine a normal range, and picks test units anticipated to have a relatively extreme health risk. \item[(4)] {\em Selection with constraints.} Apart from the score $S(X_{n+j})$, each unit $j$ is associated with a cost $C_{n+j}$.
-The selection rule finds a subset $\hcS$ of test units that maximizes $\sum_{j \in \hcS} S(X_{n+j})$ subject to $\sum_{j\in \hcS} C_{n+j} \leq c$, where $c$ reflects the total budget.
-This may happen in healthcare management systems that optimize resources subject to constraints and send patients to different care categories. \end{enumerate} As we shall show shortly, we can further improve the computational efficiency of JOMI for rules (1)-(3) by deriving exact forms of the reference sets.
-The remaining of this subsection is devoted to stating the tailored solutions under (1)-(3).
-Throughout, we write $S_i=S(X_i)$ and let $\cT = \{S_i\colon i\in [n+m]\}$.
+For instance, a scientist may be interested in toxicities of drug candidates in $\cD_\test$ where those in $\cD_\calib$ have been tested, but they only focus on drugs with highest predicted activities $S(X_{i})$ in the entire library. \item[(3)] {\em Selection based on calibration quantiles.} A test unit $j$ is selected if its score $S(X_{n+j})$ surpasses the $q$-th quantile of calibration scores $\{S(X_i)\}_{i=1}^n$.
+This may happen when a doctor uses the predicted health risks of existing patients to determine a normal range, and picks test units anticipated to have a relatively extreme health risk. \item[(4)] {\em Selection by black-box optimization procedures.} A test unit $j$ is selected by running an arbitrary (even black-box) optimization program that does not involve $\{Y_i\}_{i\in \cI_\calib}$.
+One such example is optimization under constraints: apart from the score $S(X_{n+j})$, each unit $j$ is associated with a cost $C_{n+j}$, and $\hcS$ is the subset of test units that maximizes $\sum_{j \in \hcS} S(X_{n+j})$ subject to $\sum_{j\in \hcS} C_{n+j} \leq c$, where $c$ reflects the total budget.
+This may happen in healthcare management systems that optimize resources subject to constraints and send patients to different care categories, or in candidate screening for job interviews subject to budget and diversity constraints.
+More generally, in drug discovery, scientists may run a complex Bayesian optimization algorithm to select the next batch of drugs to evaluate~\citep{pyzer2018bayesian}, which may be viewed as a black box process.
+No matter how complicated these optimization programs are, as long as they do not involve calibration labels, JOMI supports efficient uncertainty quantification afterwards.
+We will see some stylized examples in our numerical experiments. \end{enumerate}